 About 25% of people who get a migraine have visual changes that are known as auras.
 You may see spots, wavy or jagged lines, or flashing lights.
 The symptoms usually ease in under an hour.

-Besides vision issues, some other aura symptoms that you may notice are:
+Besides vision issues, some aura symptoms you may notice are:

 - Numbness or feeling of pins and needles in your arm or leg